 This is Susan Riley’s final post in her series written especially for The Inspired Classroom on School-Wide Arts Integration.
+In this post, she talks about celebrating school-wide arts integration.
 If you haven’t read the others, please do so.
 You can access her archive of posts here.
 They are full of great ideas and practical information – just what we love!
 Be sure to follow Susan on Twitter and check out her website: www.educationclosed.com.
 Even better, check out her new book The Keys to Making Arts Integration Work. ~EMP

-Celebrations are vital to the success of any program.
+Celebrations are vital to the success of any school-wide arts integration program.
 People need to feel good about what they do and feel as though their hard work is recognized by others.
 Yet, in education, we have a tendency to skip this step.
-We provide it for our students as often as possible.
+We provide it to our students as often as possible.
 But we rarely embrace pausing and taking the opportunity to celebrate and thank the staff that works so hard for those students.
-And I’m not talking about a mass email, or a “proclamation” that is sent out and then gets tossed in the trash because no one cares about it.
-I mean a full out party celebrating the work that has been achieved.
+And I’m not talking about a mass email or a “proclamation” that is sent out and then gets tossed in the trash because no one cares about it.
+I mean a full out party celebrating school-wide arts integration that has been achieved.
 Or a hand-written, simple thank you note placed in a teacher’s box immediately after an observation.
 Big or little doesn’t matter.
 What matters is the feeling that we are validated in what we put so much of our life into.

 When starting an arts integration program, especially, you want to really pump up the excitement about it.
 You have to get people to want to participate and be involved.
 There are several ways you can do that.
 Here’s a list of some of my favorites: